 Building and managing your own portfolio is one of the challenges of running an SMSF or using an online broker.
 Whilst every portfolio is different the overall structure and configuration will depend on your personal financial objectives, motives, and interests.
 Before building your own portfolio we encourage you to read our research article about the risks and benefits of investing in the stock market.

 This guide will provide you with a few practical tips on how to build your portfolio.
 This is general advice only and should not be understood as personal advice.
 Please read our disclaimer for further details.

 Before getting started you should educate yourself on how to research and evaluate companies or pay someone to do the research for you.
 We discourage individual investors to purchase stocks solely based on rumours, news articles or recommendations from friends.
-Even if you have an expert by your side, your own judgement, research and analysis is invaluable if you want to succeed in the market.
-Making mistakes can be expensive, however every investor in the world has lost money at some point during their investment endeavour.
+Even if you have an expert by your side, your own judgement, research and analysis are invaluable if you want to succeed in the market.
+Making mistakes can be expensive, however, every investor in the world has lost money at some point during their investment endeavour.

 As each portfolio is different, before purchasing your first stock you need to ask yourself a few key questions.
 We encourage you to think about what kind of investor you want to be and what your objectives are as this will help you determine to find the appropriate size for your investments.
-We can’t advise on how much risk you should take as this will solely depend on you and your willingness to take risk.
+We can’t advise on how much risk you should take as this will solely depend on you and your willingness to take the risk.
 To get started ask yourself the following questions:

 Before you purchase stocks make sure you can answer these questions so that you have a basic strategy in place.
 Once you have decided how much of your total net worth you are willing to invest, you need to decide how much you want to invest in each individual position.
 This can be a very complex issue and if you are not entirely sure of what you do, it is best to talk to a financial advisor or planner.